GiottoVerducci/rulebook2024/content.md

 **The Political Action**

+A political action is an action that is used to call a referendum.\
+\
-**Important:** A political action is an action that is used to call a referendum.
-The specific terms of the referendum (the choices to be made, if any, by the Methuselah who calls the referendum) are not chosen until the action itself is successful.
+**Important:** The specific terms of the referendum (the choices to be made, if any, by the Methuselah who calls the referendum) are not chosen until the action itself is successful.
-A vampire cannot perform more than one political action each turn.

 - **Who can take a political action:** Any ready vampire.